DevangThakkar/katacoda-scenarios/cloudconductor/creating_CC_modules/step5.md

 This marks the completion of the module creation!

-An important point to be noted is that no module development should should occur directly on the `master` branch.
+An important point to be noted is that no module development should occur directly on the `master` branch.
 We can checkout a branch by using the `git  checkout <branchname>`{{copy}} command.

 The module, depending on whether it is a `Tool`, `Merger`, or `Splitter`, belongs in the respective folder in the CloudConductor repo.
 Since our tool is a simple Module/Tool, we can place it in the appropriate directory using the following command: